-At this time the weather was extremely disagreeable; the wind was cold, and a fine mist was falling all the time.
-The climatic conditions, combined with the bleak-looking appearance of the country, devoid of all vegetation, was anything but cheerful, but it helped us to realize what a dreary and desolate journey a trip to the Arctic regions must be.
+At this time the weather was exceedingly disagreeable; the wind was cold, and a fine mist was falling all the time.
+The climatic conditions, combined with the bleaklooking appearance of the country, devoid of all vegetation, was any thing but cheerful, but it helped us to realize what a dreary and desolate journey a trip to the Arctic regions must be.
 As our vessel was built entirely of steel, we were, of course, obliged to exercise unusual care in sailing; if we had run on a rock, or into an iceberg, it would probably have made a hole in her, and sunk her at once.
 This was one of the first iron vessels that had ever been through these waters; Captain Carroll remarked, however, that he felt very much safer with a good wooden vessel, because in case she sprung a leak he would be able to patch it up.
-We had rain almost steadily from the time we started, though now and then the weather would clear up for an hour or so. it was almost impossible to go out on deck, we were forced to amuse ourselves in the cabin by playing cards and backgammon for hours at a time.
+We had rain almost steadily from the time we started, though now and then the weather would clear up for an hour or so.
+As it was almost impossible to go out on deck, we were forced to amuse ourselves in the cabin by playing cards and backgammon for hours at a time.

 In the afternoon, as we neared the Muir Glacier, we met large fields of floating ice.
 As we travelled towards the north the scenery changed entirely; there were no signs of vegetation to be seen, the whole surrounding country was one mass of rocks, while the waters were dotted with barren and desolate islands.
 We arrived at the Great Glacier about four o'clock in the afternoon.
 We ran up very close, then drifted back, and threw out anchor on the east shore.
 A boat was lowered, and some of the party went ashore, and walked up over the glacier.
+At ten o'clock at night the writer took a photograph of the glacier, from which Mr. Gifford has made the etching given herewith.
 Pieces of this icy mountain were falling away repeatedly, the noise of their falling being similar to the sound of heavy artillery.
 During the whole of this particular afternoon there was not a period of five minutes during which we did not see or hear large pieces of ice falling, the masses being so large sometimes that they caused the vessel to rock.